alaaelsawyy/SPIN/README.md

 - #### [Task 1:]

-   - Objective : Basic input/output using scanf and printf.
+   - Basic input/output using scanf and printf.
    - Declaring and using variables of different data types.
    - Performing arithmetic, logical, and bitwise operations.
    - Making decisions using conditional statements.

 - #### [Task 2:]

-   - Objective : Conditional Statements using if and switch statements in c programming.
+   -  Conditional Statements using if and switch statements in c programming.
    -  loops (like for and while).

 - #### [Task 3:]
-  - Objective : loops and conditional statements to create patterns, perform calculations, and solve algorithmic problems.
+  -  loops and conditional statements to create patterns, perform calculations, and solve algorithmic problems.
   -  writing functions to modularize code and improve readability.